 Orwell Corner Historic Village invites guests to discover a charming historic village that depicts life in an 1890s agricultural crossroads and engage in fun, kid-friendly, educational programming.
 The site is home to a working farm where visitors can feed the animals, browse the agricultural museum, try their hand at blacksmithing, make candles, go for a horse and wagon ride, and visit the general store, church and schoolhouse.
 Guests are welcome to pack a picnic to enjoy while overlooking beautiful Orwell Bay.
-The site is run by a permanent seasonal Site Manager, two Interpreters, and a Farmer, who are supported by short-term contract employees.
-During the reporting period, the site was open to the public from June 1, 2021 to October 15, 2021.
+The site is run by a permanent, seasonal site manager, interpreters (2), and farmer and supported by short-term contract employees.

+During the reporting period, the site was open to the public from June 1, 2021, to October 15, 2021.